corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/getting-started/key-concepts.md

 ##	Clusters

- Clusters support members on multiple networks thanks to multi-tenancy support.
+ Clusters allow members on multiple networks thanks to multi-tenancy support.
 Corda 5 supports multiple [Corda identities](#corda-identities) operating in the same cluster via [virtual nodes](#virtual-nodes).
 A virtual node is linked to a CPI and acts as a single member in a network once registration has been completed.
 A cluster allocates resources on a per-virtual node basis and ensures that code executing in the context of a particular virtual node is sandboxed away from other virtual nodes and platform code.

- *Note about what's available in DP 2 and what's coming soon*
+ *Note about what's available in DP 2 (no cloud deployments, no multi-cluster) and what's coming soon*

 ## Virtual nodes